digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-modeling/bond-extension.rst

 Unlike regular fixed and floating bonds, which are lifecycled based on the passage of time, this callable bond instrument contains an embedded option which is not automatically exercised.
-Instead, the issuer must manually decide whether or not to call the bond.
+Instead, the custodian of the bond holding must manually decide whether or not to call the bond.
 This is done by making an *Election*.

 This callable bond example is taken from